AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/cue-lists/theatre-programming.md

 ---
-id: version-12.0-theatre-programming-quick-guide
+id: version-12.0-theatre-programming
-title: Theatre programming quick guide
+title: Theatre programming Quick Guide
-sidebar_label: Theatre programming quick guide
+sidebar_label: Theatre programming
-original_id: theatre-programming-quick-guide
+original_id: theatre-programming
 ---

 If you are used to programming other theatre-style consoles, you will be